mahmoud0saad/AlHadith/README.md

 # Al hadith

-The App contains a collection of books of hadiths, you can browse online or download and browse offline and you can search in all books. the program supports English and Arabic
+* The App contains a collection of books of hadiths , that can browse online or download and browse offline , can search in all books.
+* the App display azkar every number of minute over other app.
+* the App supports English and Arabic content .